flhofer/dell_TB16_firmware/README.md

-# dell_TB16_firmware
+# Dell TB16 Firmware
-Firmware and flashing instructions for the (now) affordable TB16 to fix some major issues
+Firmware and flashing instructions for the (now) affordable TB16 to fix some major issues.
+We're using three of those between home and work.
+* low price — got all of them used under 50eur/piece
+* Up-to-date performance—Thunderbolt 3 has the same interface and speeds as TB4, but TB4 adds mostly some security features.
+* When fixed, works with MacBooks and all types of Windows/Linux PCs
+* One of the few Docks that can deliver more than 100W on the cable

+makes it an unbeatable bargain.

+The Power button seems to work only on Dell PCs, though.
+Maybe a script out there somewhere?

 ## Firmware versions and status